 Validity — Is the data in the correct format?

 Data validity refers to the consistency of data values according to established rules and standards.

 An insurance provider is analyzing claim rates and wants to know which regions in the United States have higher instances of certain claims.
 The analysts are using event history with addresses and zip codes to predict future claims that will help them set rates for the next five years — but … they are using low-quality data.

 The zip code field is expected to have standard, U.S. five-digit zip codes.
 Many of the entries have five-digit zip codes; some have five-digit zip codes + four digits; and one of the regional offices incorrectly entered zip codes as area codes after hail claims from a major storm came in.

 If the analysts use this dataset — as is — to determine the next five years’ rates, they will incorrectly assess the hail risk for a region, and that assessment will affect all of their rates for all customers.

 Uniqueness — Does each line represent an individual identifier?

-In some datasets, it is critical that the data line items are unique.
-When a financial services institution assigns account numbers, it is critical that each account number is unique to identify a single account.
+In some datasets, data line items must be completely unique.
+When a financial services institution assigns account numbers, it is critical that each account number uniquely identifies a single account.
 If multiple, unrelated accounts are all assigned the same account number, it will be difficult to determine who owns the bank account.

-- Make data quality a priority for the organization because decisions based on bad data will lead to the wrong conclusions.
+- Make data quality a priority for the organization.

-- Enable the data owners and business owners to set data quality goals and rules because the people who use the data most will know what is important for analysis.
+- Enable data owners and business owners to set data quality goals and rules — the professionals who use the data most will know what is most important for analysis.

-- Make data quality rules easy to understand and use plain language to describe data rules.
+- Make the rules easy to understand, and use plain language to describe them.

 - Make data quality measurements clear and available for data workers to select the highest quality data.